lechemmy/SubCal/README.md

 # This is an AI project written by Junie in PyCharm.
-It should work but the docker install currently may have errors.
+This Django project was written in one weekend.
+The design is lacking, as I let the AI create it without input from me.

 # SubCal - Subscription Calendar Manager